lutris/docs/WineDependencies.md

 ## Other distributions

-To install Wine on other distributions, please, consult the [WineHQ Download](https://wiki.winehq.org/Download) page for more information.
+To install Wine on other distributions, consult the [WineHQ Download](https://wiki.winehq.org/Download) page for more information.